 quality and good value for money, while dining out is extremely reasonable.

-with over 8,000 km of coastline and mountain ranges further inland, allows for an array of recreational
+geography, with over 8,000 km of coastline and mountain ranges further inland, allows for an array

-outdoor activities.
-The culture is a rich blend of European, middle Eastern and Asian influences steeped
+of recreational outdoor activities.
+The culture is a rich blend of European, middle Eastern and

-in centuries of history, and the cities offer all manner of diversions from art exhibits and
+Asian influences steeped in centuries of history, and the cities offer all manner of diversions from

-Throughout its history it has acted as both a barrier and a bridge between the two continents.
+in Europe.
+Throughout its history it has acted as both a barrier and a bridge between the two

 Turkey has seven regions: the Aegean, Mediterranean, Black Sea, Marmara, central Anatolian, eastern

-in the South-eastern, central and east Anatolian regions.
-As landlocked areas, foreigners who want to
+property in the South-eastern, central and east Anatolian regions.
+As landlocked areas, foreigners

-buy a property generally gravitate towards coastal destinations instead.
-Those areas are also culturally
+who want to buy a property generally gravitate towards coastal destinations instead.
+Those areas are

-different and the housing market is far behind in terms of architecture, modern and new builds.
+also culturally different and the housing market is far behind in terms of architecture, modern and

 Instead three regions, in particular, stand out as the most popular.